 |New Zealand Embassy

 Our relationship with Viet Nam

+Viet Nam is an important partner of New Zealand in South East Asia.
 On 22 July 2020, New Zealand and Viet Nam upgraded the bilateral relationship to one of “Strategic Partnership” in recognition of strong growth in our political, trade, defence and security, and people-to-people links.
 The Strategic Partnership is aimed at further strengthening the overarching framework for engagement and cooperation between New Zealand and Viet Nam.
-It comes as New Zealand and Viet Nam mark 45 years of diplomatic relations.

 Free trade agreements with Viet Nam

-We have two regional free trade agreements that include Viet Nam:
+We have regional free trade agreements that include Viet Nam:

 - ASEAN-Australia-NZ FTA - AANZFTA